The NIH Almanac

 - Advance research on mind and body interventions, practices, and disciplines.

-- Increase understanding of "real world" patterns and outcomes of complementary and alternative medicine use and its integration into health care and health promotion.
+- Increase understanding of "real world" patterns and outcomes of use of complementary and integrative interventions and their inclusion in health care and health promotion.

 - Improve the capacity of the field to carry out rigorous research.

-NCCAM sponsors and conducts research to study complementary health approaches, using scientific methods and advanced technologies, at scientific institutions in the United States and around the world.
+NCCIH sponsors and conducts research, using scientific methods and advanced technologies, at scientific institutions in the United States and around the world.
 Examples of studies include investigator-initiated and NCCAM-solicited projects, intramural research, basic mechanistic research, translational research, clinical trials, and research centers.

 NCCAM also disseminates authoritative information through many avenues, including:

-- Publications such as the NCCAM Clinical Digest, the NCCAM Update, and fact sheets
+- Publications such as the NCCIH Clinical Digest, the NCCIH Update, and fact sheets

 - Lectures, conferences, symposia, and other outreach activities, including exhibits